 GLOBAL MARKETS-Stocks end 2019 near record highs, dollar slides

-The dollar slid to a six-month low on Tuesday as progress on U.S.-China trade tensions led investors to higher-risk assets, while a year-end rally that pushed global equity markets to record highs petered out on the last trading day of 2019.
+The dollar slid to a six-month low on Tuesday as progress on U.S.-China trade tensions led investors to higher-risk assets, while a year-end rally that lifted global equity markets to record highs stayed alive on the last trading day of 2019.

-The year was remarkable for investors, as many equity indices, long-term bonds, oil, and gold posted double-digit gains.
+A gauge of world stock markets and stocks on Wall Street rebounded late in the session after trading lower most of the day, marking an end to a remarkable year for investors.
+Many equity indices, long-term bonds, oil, and gold posted double-digit gains in 2019.
 U.S. President Donald Trump said the Phase 1 trade pact with China would be signed on Jan.
 15 at the White House, though confusion remains about details of the agreement.

-Stocks for the second day in a row failed to rise on the news as they have for most of December, with hopes of an imminent deal a key factor for lifting a gauge of global equities to its best year since 2009, up almost 24%.
-MSCI's all-country world index of equity performance in 49 nations fell 0.18 points or 0.03 percent, to 564.2.
-The index is just under 4 percentage points from an all-time high set on Friday when U.S. stocks also posted record peaks.
+The hope of an imminent deal has been a key driver for lifting global equities to their best year since 2009, up 24% for the year and 88% for the decade.
+MSCI's all-country world index of stock performance in 49 nations rose 0.86 points or 0.15 percent, to 565.24.
+The index is less than 3 points shy of an all-time high set on Friday when the three major U.S. indices also posted record peaks.

 The breakthrough in U.S.-China trade talks and a British election earlier in December pointing to a smoother exit from the European Union have boosted investor sentiment, but the outlook for equities next year is not as buoyant, said David Kelly, chief global strategist at JPMorgan Asset Management.
 "This is a year in which everybody will celebrate," he said.

-Going forward, however, it will be hard to achieve similar gains, with U.S. equities likely to advance by mid-single digits annually for several years, Kelly said.
+Going forward, however, Kelly said it will be hard to achieve similar gains, with U.S. equities likely to advance by mid-single digits annually for several years.
 International markets, especially emerging markets, are poised to do better, he said.
-"The U.S. stock market rally could continue but at some stage, there's going to be a significant correction, and the more it goes up the more it's going to correct," he said.
+"The U.S. stock market rally could continue but at some stage, there's going to be a significant correction, and the more it goes up, the more it's going to correct," he said.

 In shortened trading sessions ahead of New Year's Eve celebrations, the pan-European STOXX 600 index closed down 0.08%.
 French, British and Spanish listed stocks lost between 0.1% and 0.7%, while Frankfurt and Milan bourses were shut for the year-end holidays.